pioneerspacesim/pioneer-developer-docs/workflow/3d_assets/model_system.md

 ![tag_landing](assets/tag_landing.png)

 **Important note:** this tag is not used for landing detection.
-You need to add a bit of collision mesh extending to this hight to allow the ship to land.
+You need to add a bit of collision mesh extending to this height to allow the ship to land.

 ### Guns